Leash: Types of leashes

 There are also bicycle dog leashes, especially designed for people who enjoy taking their pet on a ride with the bike.
 The leash is an aluminum tube with a plastic coated cable which runs down through the tube.
 It extends out of the tube end a couple of feet to allow for ease of movement for the dog.
 One end connects to the bike and the other to the dog's collar.
 This keeps them safely away from the bike.
+While bicycle leashes might be suitable for some dogs, they aren't a good idea for all breeds.
+There are numerous safety considerations before attempting to bike with a dog.

 Cat leashes and harnesses are also available on the market and are convenient for people who are not comfortable letting their pet free.